mpirvu/TechXchange2003/README.md

        5. Deploy the AcmeAir instance with Semeru Cloud Compiler and InstantON:

-          **IMPORTANT**: Please ensure to fill in all `[Your_initial]` fields with the namespace used in the creation step above before proceeding to apply the YAML file.
+          **IMPORTANT**: Please ensure to fill in all `[Your_initials]` fields with the namespace used in the creation step above before proceeding to apply the YAML file.

           ```
           kubectl apply -f AcmeAirKN_SCC_InstantON.yaml